indiqusdocs/stpi/docs/Guide/Compute/LinuxInstances/ManagingNetworks.md

 ---
-sidebar_position: 7
+sidebar_position: 8
 ---
-# Networking Management with Linux Instances
+# Managing Networks
 This section explains how to manage the network settings of your Linux instances.
 You can add a network to connect an instance to a virtual network and assign secondary IP addresses to enable multiple network connections on the same instance.
 This helps you configure and manage your networking requirements more efficiently.

 The following are the major topics covered in this section: